aridjayarecipes/cutesrecipes.web.app/content/post/1976-recipe-of-homemade-roasted-brussel-sprouts-w-bacon.md

 Hey everyone, it's John, welcome to our recipe site.
 Today, I'm gonna show you how to make a special dish, roasted brussel sprouts w/ bacon!.
 One of my favorites.
 For mine, I'm gonna make it a little bit tasty.
 This is gonna smell and look delicious.

-Sunny Anderson&#39;s Pan-Roasted Brussels Sprouts with Bacon recipe takes the bitter green vegetable to salty-sweet heights, and you need only four ingredients.
+Sunny Anderson's Pan-Roasted Brussels Sprouts with Bacon recipe takes the bitter green vegetable to salty-sweet heights, and you need only four ingredients.
 Pan Roasted Brussels Sprouts with Bacon.
 Brussels sprouts are simply seasoned with salt, pepper, and olive oil, then slow-roasted in a very hot oven until darkest brown.
 Fish, burnt food, broccoli, bacon — all leave lingering odors in your kitchen.

 Roasted brussel sprouts w/ bacon! is one of the most favored of recent trending meals in the world.
 It is enjoyed by millions every day.
 It is simple, it's fast, it tastes delicious.
 They are fine and they look fantastic.
 Roasted brussel sprouts w/ bacon! is something that I've loved my whole life.